thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 - **Open URL** - allows you to go to any resource represented by a URL.

 There is also a special action type available exclusively for [Map widgets](/docs/{{docsPrefix}}user-guide/widgets/map-widgets/){:target="_blank"}:
-- **Place map item** — use it to add your own buttons with custom actions.
+- **Place map item** — allows you to create and place a new entity directly on the map widget in just a few clicks.

 Let&#39;s consider each of these types of actions separately.